-AT&T and Fon ink deal to share Wi-Fi hotspots around the globeAlex Wagner - Deputy Managing Editor, News Desk
+AT&T and Fon ink deal to share Wi-Fi hotspots around the globeAlex Wagner - Editorial Director of News and Content

 There's some good news for globetrotters on AT&T today, as the big blue carrier has announced a new agreement that will give its customers access to more Wi-Fi hotspots while abroad.